Some links on this page are affiliate links. See full disclosure in the page footer.

 Retail media offers closed-loop measurement, meaning you can directly track if an ad led to a sale, both online and in-store.
 This level of clarity helps brands optimize faster and justify budgets without relying on vague attribution models.

-You’re not guessing impact, you’re seeing it in receipts.
+You’re not guessing at impact.
+In many cases, you can connect exposure back to actual sales.
 That accountability is rare in other digital ad ecosystems.

 Seamless Integration with Retail Strategy